TL;DR

 What We Share (Hint: Nothing)

-We don’t share, sell, or transmit your data to anyone because:
+We don’t share, sell, or transmit your data to anyone because:- We don’t collect it in the first place

 - Everything stays on your machine